-Clinical Assistant Professor, UBC SPPH
+Clinical Associate Professor, UBC SPPH

-- Knowledge mobilization/implementation science
+- Knowledge mobilization and implementation science

-- Social determinants of health
+- Social determinants of health and health equity

 Dr. Salmon has been a Scientist at CHÉOS since 2016 and is the Centre’s Program Head for Knowledge Translation.
 Her research program aims to improve the mobilization of evidence through implementation science and knowledge translation approaches, with a focus on health systems and services interventions supporting individuals with integrated health and social care needs.
 She also serves as the Associate Director, Academic, Community, and Systems Engagement for CHÉOS, where she works to support, promote, and facilitate the innovative research and knowledge mobilization projects taking place at CHÉOS and develop new opportunities for faculty, post-doctoral fellows, and graduate students, among other initiatives.